-According to Texas Parks and Wildlife officials the fish kill is likely being caused by low oxygen levels in the water.
+According to Texas Parks and Wildlife officials, the fish kill is likely being caused by low oxygen levels in the water.
 Putting on my Ry the Science Guy hat, low oxygen levels can be caused by many naturally occurring things such as algae blooms and other factors that make it hard for the fish to “breathe” under water.

-Of course in time nature will takes its course and the salty Hemingway smells will once again return to the shores as the numbers of dead fish and seaweed subside.
+In time, nature will take its course and the salty Hemingway smells will once again return to the shores as the numbers of dead fish and seaweed subside.

 Speaking of fish kills and singing lions, there is a similar circle of life within the ranks of professional baseball where each big fish club is only as strong has its minnows, err Minor League clubs.

-Of course is one ever happens to see a Kills and Spills Team visit their Ballpark odds are the situation is a bit more serious than first thought and it might be time for a fan to “fish” elsewhere for awhile.
+Of course, if one ever happened to see a Kills and Spills Team visit their Ballpark, odds are the situation is a bit more serious than first thought.
+It might be time for a fan to “fish” elsewhere for awhile.

-Until then the birds will continue to swarm all over the free Golden Gill buffet while residents can stay indoors with the windows closed and watch some baseball, or read some books about the sea.
+Until then, the birds will continue to swarm all over the free Golden Gill buffet, while residents can stay indoors with the windows closed and watch some baseball, or read some books about the sea.

-Now if you’ll excuse me, I need to check the seals on the windows since the direction of the wind just shifted.
+Now if you’ll excuse me, I need to check the seals on my windows since the direction of the wind just shifted.

 Copyright 2014 R. Anderson